smithse4/17-fitness-tracker/README.md

 A consumer will reach their fitness goals quicker when they track their workout progress.

-## Acceptance Criteria
+## Utility

-When the user loads the page, they should be given the option to create a new workout, or continue with their last workout.
+When the user loads the page, they are given the option to create a new workout, or continue with their last workout.

-The user should be able to:
+The user is able to:

   * Add exercises to a previous workout plan.

   * Add new exercises to a new workout plan.

-  * View multiple the combined weight of multiple exercises on the `stats` page.
+  * View the combined weight of multiple exercises on the `stats` page.

 Screenshots of application: